River Doe Lea: Route

 The river rises as a series of springs near Tibshelf, and flows generally northwards, with the M1 motorway following its course a little to the west.
 Just before it reaches Hardwick Park, it is joined by another stream which rises at Hardstoft and flows eastwards under the motorway.
 Hardwick Park contains a grade I listed country house, built in the 1590s and now owned by the National Trust, while the river feeds two lakes, the Great Pond and the Millers Pond.
 Two more streams, rising at Hardstoft Common and Common End combine near Stainsby Pond, and flow under the motorway to join the Doe Lea.
 The combined flow has powered Stainsby water mill since the thirteenth century.
 The present structure was restored in 1850, and worked commercially until 1952.
 It is now owned by the National Trust, and still operates to grind flour for sale to visitors.

 At the village of Doe Lea, the A617 road crosses as it approaches junction 29 on the motorway, as does a minor road to Palterton.
 A stream joins from the east, and another from Sutton Scarsdale joins from the west.
 The river passes under Doe Lea bridge, which carries another minor road, beyond which a small section of the stream has been designated as a Site of Special Scientific Interest (SSSI).
 0.336 acre were so designated in 1988, because of its geological interest.
 Beyond the SSSI, the river passes a series of lakes to the west of Bolsover.
 The southern part of this area is known as the Carr Vale Flash, and is a nature reserve managed by the Derbyshire Wildlife Trust.
 To the north of it is the Peter Fidler Reserve, managed by Derbyshire County Council, and named after Peter Fidler, who was born nearby at Mill Farm in 1769.
 He went on to explore North America for the Hudson's Bay Company, and became its chief surveyor in Canada.

 The river continues under bridges on the A632 and B6418 roads, next to the former site of the Coalite plant which closed in 2004, and an industrial railway runs parallel to it which crosses to the west bank before both pass under the motorway.
 The railway crosses twice more, between which a stream from Barlborough Common joins from the north east, and after which Poolsbrook, which flows northwards from Arkwright Town and Duckmanton, joins.
-The A619 road crosses between Staveley and Mastin Moor, and just before its junction with the River Rother to the south of Renishaw, a former railway bridge carries the Trans Pennine Trail long-distance footpath over the river.
+The A619 road crosses between Staveley and Mastin Moor.
+Further downstream, the river passed under the Chesterfield Canal through an oval culvert, constructed of brick and stone.
+Due to its small size, the culvert was removed in the 1970s by removing a section of the closed canal.
+When the canal is restored, the river will be spanned by a 37 m aqueduct.
+Just before its junction with the River Rother to the south of Renishaw, a former railway bridge carries the Trans Pennine Trail long-distance footpath over the river.